tru-ID/api-definitions/specs/README.md

 #### Endpoint Definitions

-API specification files consisting of paths should be created at a Product Group level (e.g. `console`, `phone_check`) and named after the product group (e.g. `console.v1.yaml` and `phone_check.v1.yaml`).
-The paths to this file should be `specs/console/console.v1.yaml`.
+All endpoint specifictions should be in a file named `openapi.{version}.yaml`.
+The `version` should be the main version.
+For a brand new endpoint this should be `v1`.
+Minor versions will not be represented in the file name.

+Example:

+- `specs/console/openapi.v1.yaml`
+- `specs/phone_checkopenapi.v1.yaml`

 Parameters that are shared across paths should be kept within the API specification file but moved into the `components` section for reuse.

 #### Model Definitions

-Models should be within a file named in the format `{resource_name}ResourceModels.v1.yaml` e.g. `ProjectResourceModels.v1.yaml`. and reside in the same directory as the API endpoints definition e.g. `console.v1.yaml` and `ProjectResourceModels.v1.yaml` will be within the `specs/console` directory.
+Models should be within a file named in the format `{resource_name}ResourceModels.v1.yaml` e.g. `ProjectResourceModels.v1.yaml`. and reside in the same directory as the API endpoints definition e.g. `openapi.v1.yaml` and `ProjectResourceModels.v1.yaml` will be within the `specs/console` directory.

 All model definitions for a given resource should be within a single model file.